AllenCompSci/Galaga2.0/README.md

 Omar: Collision detech method finished, thread = ?? (helped by Josh) Josh, Anuj, Indhar: Researched and worked on title screen integration

+(4/7)
+Omar: Threading methods to enable collision detection Josh, Indhar, Anuj: HP Bar, Title Screen, integration of HP with collision and title screen with rest of code